marco-willi/camera-trap-data-pipeline/docs/zooniverse_exports.md

 | Columns   | Description |
 | --------- | ----------- |
-|capture,roll,season,site | internal ids of the capture
+|capture,roll,season,site | internal ids of the capture (some are missing)
 |capture_id| capture-id
 |subject_id | zooniverse unique id of the capture (a subject)
 |created_at | timestamp when the subject was created on Zooniverse
-|filenames | filenames of the images making up the capture, separated by ';'
+|filenames | filenames of the images making up the capture, separated by ';' (some are missing)
-|timestamps | timestamps of the images making up the capture, separated by ';'
+|timestamps | timestamps of the images making up the capture, separated by ';' (some are missing)
 |retirement_reason| Zooniverse generated retirement reason
 |retired_at| Zooniverse generated retirement date